NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Acknowledgements
-2024 HTAN Data Jamboree
+Thank you to the 2024 HTAN Data Jamboree Team and Technical Support Team.

-Ino de Brujin

-Rowan Beck